Amrita University B.Tech 2026

 JEE Advanced 2025 Difficulty Level - In this article, we have analyzed the JEE Advanced 2025 paper thoroughly.
 Students will be able to take reference of this data to prepare for 2026 JEE Advanced exam.
 Here, we have analyzed how tough the JEE Advanced 2025 difficulty level was, and everything else you need to know!
 In comparison to exams like JEE Main, COMEDK, or state-level exams, JEE Advanced is much tougher, tending to include multi-step questions that demand intensive analysis.
 Yet, a sound grasp of concepts, consistent practice, and mock tests can render it manageable.
 This is why you should take the analysis of this exam very seriously.
+While the registrations for JEE Advanced 2026 is not started, registration for JEE Main session 1 is already started.
 Let's dive in!
 We have given subject-wise and topic-wise JEE Advanced 2025 difficulty level analysis

 This Story also Contains